antor44/livestream_video/README.md

 #
 # To Do List

-- Silence detection for splitting audio into chunks
+- Voice activity detection (VAD) for splitting audio into chunks
+- Download one videostream for parallel processing, with the potential for a timeshift feature in the future.
 - Temporal storage of the transcription text, take them into account for AI
 - Add option for video player/non-player mode
 - GPU/ANE acceleration support